-Indonesia has suffered a multitude of earthquakes in recent weeks, Lombok, Bali and now Sulawesi.
-SISWP Federation President Anusha Santhirasthipam is launching a President’s Special Appeal called “SOROPTIMIST MAKMUR INDONESIA” Tsunami & Earthquakes Appeal today 17th October 2018.
+Indonesia suffered a multitude of earthquakes in 2018.Which affected Lombok, Bali and Sulawesi.
+SISWP Federation President Anusha Santhirasthipam launched a President’s Special Appeal called “SOROPTIMIST MAKMUR INDONESIA” Tsunami & Earthquakes Appeal on 17th October 2018.

-When natural disasters strike it is the women and children who are the most vulnerable and in greatest danger.
-Displaced, homeless and without food and medical supplies, water and sanitation, they are under threat of sexual violence, rape, murder, crime, slavery and trafficking.
+When natural disasters strike it is the women and children who are the most vulnerable and in the greatest danger.
+They were displaced, homeless, without food, medical supplies, water and sanitation, they were under threat of sexual violence, rape, murder, crime, slavery and trafficking.

 • heal and recover with emergency healthcare and safety supplies.

 • improved their access to water and sanitation facilities.

 • built temporary and transitional shelter and schools.

 • rebuilt their livelihoods through early recovery interventions.

 A 7.5-magnitude earthquake struck Central Sulawesi, Indonesia, on Friday, September 28 2018.
 The quake, and the resulting 10-foot tsunami waves, levelled buildings and brought destruction to the city of Palu (pop.
 335,000) and surrounding areas.
 As of October 15 2018, the death toll had exceeded 2,200 people, with up to 5,000 more missing and feared dead due to landslides and liquefaction.
 Thousands had been seriously injured.
 Around 80,000 people had been displaced, staying in over 200 sites.
 About 68,000 houses were damaged or destroyed by the earthquake and tsunami, leaving some 330,000 people without adequate shelter.